xobs/qomu-test-jig/README.md

 ![wiring diagram](schematic.png "Test jig wiring diagram")

 2. Download the [latest Exclave Pi SD image](https://github.com/exclave/exclave-pi-gen/releases/latest) and write it to an SD card.
 On Windows, you can try [Win32 Disk Imager](https://win32diskimager.org/#download)
 3. Extract this repository to a USB drive.
+You can [download this repository as a .ZIP file](archive/refs/heads/main.zip).
 Make sure this README.md file is at the root of the drive.
 For example:
 ![file paths](file-paths.png "Example file layout")
 4. Insert the USB drive into the Raspberry Pi